Michael E. DeBakey VA Medical Center - Houston, Texas

 Research/Quality Improvement Project

 Infectious Diseases Consult Service at other Texas Medical Center institutions

 HIV/ID Outpatient Clinic (one-half day each week)

 The PGY2 ID Resident will gain many diverse teaching experiences throughout the year, such as precepting PGY1 pharmacy residents and pharmacy students.
-In addition, the resident will be expected to provide in-service presentations to medical and pharmacy staff, present journal clubs, case presentations, and a minimum of one Therapeutics lecture at Texas Southern University College of Pharmacy and Health Sciences.
+In addition, the resident will be expected to provide in-service presentations to medical and pharmacy staff, present journal clubs, case presentations, and may have an opportunity to teach one Therapeutics lecture at Texas Southern University College of Pharmacy and Health Sciences.
 The resident is highly encouraged to apply to become a Texas State Board of Pharmacy licensed preceptor.

 ASHP Midyear Clinical Meeting

 Salary and Benefits